Lysmura/RepTracking.jl/README.md

 ## Demonstration of the reproduction

-The following show an exemple call of a function to reproduce the Figure 1, 2, and 3 along with table 2, 3, and 6.
+The following show an example call of a function to reproduce the Figure 1, 2, and 3 along with table 2, 3, and 6.
 All outputs are saved in the output folder.
 ```julia
 RepTracking.run()
 ```